|Name||:||Terry Sergeant||Office Hours|

 A primary goal of this course is for each student to become an independent problem-solver.
 Achieving this goal requires that each student practice solving problems independently.
 The ideal, therefore, is that each student should make a habit of completing every homework assignment without assistance.
 There are times, however, when you may become stuck and require assistance.
 For this reason, the standard regarding independent homework is quite loose:

 When working a homework assignment you must not make any sort of electronic copy of work that is not your own.
+This includes work from online code generation systems and code generated by other people.
 Also, you must type assignments yourself.
 Failure to abide by these rules is a violation of the academic integrity standards for this course.